Yeshivat Eretz HaTzvi: Sedarim

+The yeshiva has its own davening in the morning (shacharit) and evening (maariv), and often joins Machon Lev for the afternoon service (mincha).

 Yeshiva Traditions

 Every spring, the school holds a week-long competition between the different shiurim in honor of Purim.

 It is tradition for every student to give a brief talk to the entire student body once during the year.
 These talks are given twice a week, in the morning, so that each student should get a chance to speak at some point during the year.